M66B/FairEmail/FAQ.md

 In the case of a Gmail account the error *Invalid credentials (Failure)* can be the result of *accounts.google.com* being blocked for the Android account manager, for example due to using a VPN, firewall, ad blocker, or similar.
-So, try to disable all VPN based apps and or allow this address.
+So, try to disable all VPN based apps or allow this address.

 <br />